bambielli/bambielli.github.io/_posts/2016-02-20-watch-vs-watch-strict-vs-watch-collection.md

 ### [$watchCollection][watch-collection]{:target="_blank"}

-This registeres a watcher for an array or object that is bound to $scope.
+This registers a watcher for an array or object that is bound to $scope.
 If any item within the collection changes, including the addition or removal of a new item, the listener is called.
 Equality is determined using `===` between cycles.

 __Example:__
 {% highlight javascript %}